winitzki/scall/tutorial/programming_dhall.md

 Dependent types are types that depend on values.

 Dhall supports **dependent functions**: those are functions whose output _type_ depends on the input _value_.
-More generally, Dhall allows an argument type to depend on any previously given curried arguments.
+Dhall also allows an argument type to depend on any previously given curried arguments.

 A simple instance of this dependence is the type of the polymorphic identity function: